DC Money Lender Bond: A Comprehensive Guide

 How Much Does the DC Money Lender Bond Cost?

-The DC Money Lender surety bond can cost anywhere between $100 to $250 per year.
+The DC Money Lender surety bond can cost anywhere between $100 to $250 per year or $10 to $25 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $5,000 bond requirement.

 $5,000 Money Lender Bond Cost